 The 4 Best Practices for Employee Motivation

 1. Create Your Own Optimal Thinking Workplace.
 Optimal Thinking leaders hire Optimal Thinkers with the skills to match job functions.
-They also educate employees in the art of systemic optimization with "Get Motivated Seminars" and coaching to optimize - not just improve or manage - employee motivation, engagement, and performance.
+They also educate employees in the art of consistent systemic optimization with "Get Motivated Seminars" and coaching to optimize - not just improve or manage - employee motivation, engagement, and performance.

 In the Optimal Thinking "Best Place to Work" organizational culture, leaders acknowledge and understand their employees thinking styles and motivation, respond to their unique needs, and bring out the best from them.

 When employees understand their dominant thinking, decision making, core motivation, etc. and are trained in the art of consistent systemic optimization, they make the most of their talents, resources, challenges, opportunities, communications, and relationships.
-They experience the camaraderie that is only achieved when respectful individuals help each other to be and do their best.
+They experience a unique camaraderie that is only achieved when respectful individuals help each other to be and do their best.

 2. Provide the Most Conducive Facilities and Compensation.
 The organization provides facilities and compensation that enable employees to be their best.

-3. Optimize No cost /Low cost Employee
+3. Optimize No Cost /Low Cost Employee

 treatment and appropriate recognition, optimize collaboration and